egberts/egberts.github.io-src/content/articles/dns-bind9-non53.md

 for its AXFR/IXFR transfer of zone data, reuse that port number for its querying needs.

-Some example values used in this articles are:
+Some example values used in this article are:

 * AXFR/IXFR port number is `1234`.
 * TSIG key name is `key_hidden_primary_to_public_primary`.